npm/installed-package-contents/README.md

 `node_modules`, and any linked executables in `node_modules/.bin` that the package caused to be installed.

+An empty or missing package folder will return an empty array.
+Empty directories _within_ package contents are listed, even if the `depth` argument would cause them to be traversed into.

 ## CAVEAT

 If using this module to generate a list of files that should be recursively